An Airman guides a helicopter onto the ground.

 Step 5: The SIB presents its case to the Convening Authority

 Once it has completed its investigation, the SIB presents its findings and recommendations to the convening authority.
-The CA is typically the MAJCOM commander for Class A mishaps, and may be the numbered Air Force or wing commander for Class B mishaps and below.
+The CA is typically the MAJCOM commander for Class A mishaps and the numbered Air Force commander for Class B mishaps; wing commanders convene Class C and below.
 Upon hearing the results of the investigation, the CA can do one of three things: accept those results, request further investigation, or order a new SIB to restart the investigation.

 Step 6: The recommendations are carried out